technosheen/LaunchPad/README.md

 - [ ] Implement the official Strapi SEO plugin
 - [ ] Implement the community Strapi preview plugin
 - [ ] Create localized content for the pricing plans and products
-- [ ] Populate creator fields when it'll work on Strapi 5 (article authors information are missing)
+- [ ] Populate creator fields when it'll work on Strapi 5 (project authors information are missing)

 ## Customization